-1) The category "other" is calculated based on an assumption that average GWP value is similar to HFC-410A.
+1) The category "other" is calculated based on an assumption that the average GWP value is similar to HFC-410A.

-As the table indicates, the emissions from commercial refrigeration will continue for several years with a steady state consumption scenario even though there are limited installations of new larger HFC refrigeration systems because of alternative refrigerants and the statutory order /30/, which do not allow construction of new installations larger than 10 kg HFC per unit after 1st of January 2007.
+As the table illustrates, the emissions from commercial refrigeration will continue for several years with a steady state consumption scenario even though there are limited installations of new larger HFC refrigeration systems because of alternative refrigerants and the statutory order /30/, which do not allow construction of new installations larger than 10 kg HFC per unit after 1st of January 2007.
+Thus, the EU service ban assures, that no emissions are assumed in 2040.

-In the trend analysis, the total emission from this sector is estimated to have reduction of 31.7% in 2030 compared to 2022 and of 94.9% in 2040.
+In the trend analysis, the total emission from this sector is estimated to have reduction of 66% in 2030 compared to 2023 and 100% in 2040.